 where the sum ranges over all sequences of valid tiles $T_0, T_1,\ldots$ with the following properties: \begin{enumerate} \item All but finitely many of the $T_i$'s are the zero tile

 \item The carries are compatible:

 and $c_{\IN}(T_0) = \END$ (so $\END$ marks tiles that can only go in the $T_0$ position) \item The degree is correct:

 \end{enumerate} \end{conj} For $n = 3$, the even-carry polynomials satisfy Conjecture \ref{conj:exist tiles} with four families of tiles, listed in Table \ref{tab:tiles_n=3}.
-Here it is to be noted that the in and out carries correspond (up to a factor of $2$) to the carries in the even-carry multiset, with each $\MS$ term corresponding to a specific carry structure.
+Here it is to be noted that the in and out carries of $0$ and $1$ correspond to the carries of $0$ and $2$ in the even-carry multiset, with each $\MS$ term corresponding to a specific carry structure.

 For $n = 4$ there appear to be $21$ families of tiles, listed in Table \ref{tab:tiles_n=4}.
 In these tables, $k$ can be any integer such that $0 \leq k \leq p - 1$ (or $0 \leq k \leq p - 2$, if $c_{\IN} = \END$) and such that the tile entries $a_i$ are weakly decreasing.
 For example, the lone negative term